 Considering the considerable distance between the earth and Jupiter, the scientists at NASA had designed a special antenna to complete the mission (the antenna, after it becomes functional, could transmit roughly 80K data per second to the earth station).

 The spacecraft Galileo reached Jupiter on April 10, 1991(after 18 months); however, the NASA scientists could not launch the antenna completely.
 After various studies, the scientists concluded that the antenna’s main mobile structure was stuck together due to cold welding.
 In the end, the efficiency of the antenna was reduced drastically.

 The above incidents forced space scientists to consider the phenomenon of cold welding when designing the spacecraft.
 To eliminate the threat of unintended cold welding, techniques including coating the parts with a special material may be considered.

-- Cold welding is extensively used to join or weld wires of different metals, viz. aluminum, copper, silver, nickel, etc. Cold welding gives a perfect weld for the wires and eliminates the problems faced when welding using heat.
+- Cold welding is extensively used to join or weld wires of different metals, viz. aluminum, copper, silver, nickel, etc. Cold welding gives a perfect weld for the wires and eliminates the problems faced when welding with the use of heat.